 How can I communicate with my camper while she is at camp?
 How often can I contact her?

 - Email: We have a one-way camp email system available through your camper account called "Bunk Notes."
 This allows you to email your camper.
 Emails are batch printed once a day at 11:30 a.m.
 Bunk Note emails can be sent by anyone who has your camp login information.
 Your camper will have access to a computer on Sundays.
 At this time, she may send emails home and read all the wonderful emails that have been accumulating in her inbox.
 Please note that computer use is limited to email only and monitored by our staff to ensure there is no internet surfing.
 Camp is a unique opportunity to slow down and unplug.

-Letters: Camp stationery is readily available, and each camper needs only her address book and postage.
+- Letters: Camp stationery is readily available, and each camper needs only her address book and postage.
 Letter-writing is an art form, and we encourage campers to write a weekly letter home with all the news.
-The counselors, as well as “Big Sisters," are always ready to help with this activity.
+The counselors are always ready to help with this activity.